Xuhpclab/drcctprof-docs/source/buildtools.rst

 Build DrCCTPorf Instrumentation Clients
 ***************************************

-DrCCTProf provides a set of APIs for instrumentation client tool developers to build instrumentation clients.
-In default, DrCCTProf turn on code-centric analysis so that developers can associate calling context with custom metrics potentially on every executed machine instruction.
-A developer can also manually turn on data-centric analysis, which associates every memory address with the corresponding data object.
-With these two types of messages, developers can implement various clients for performance, debug, and security analysis.

 This topic uses an example to show how to create, build and run a client.